Alan-Tyler/manager-README/README.md

 I am loud: My hearing is partially damaged and it's difficult for me to regulate my vocal volume.
 I do try, but sometimes it slips a bit.
 If I'm too loud then tell me.
 I argue with passion - sometimes I may go a bit red.
 I'm not getting furious, just passionate.
 If I cross a line or make you feel uncomfortable then tell me: this is most certainly never my intent.
 I can repeat myself sometimes.
 Sometimes I'll re-word what I've said.
 I'll do this more often if I feel you weren't listening or didn't seem to understand the first time.
 If I'm annoying you or being boring by repeating myself then interrupt me and I'll move onto the next point.
 I like clean, self-documenting code, clean logs, clean exceptions, no broken windows.
-I might come across as a bit obsessed with this from time to time, but with good reason - I've lived through the pain that a messy, spaghettified, debt-laden code-base can cause.
-I don't want to go through that again.
+I might come across as a bit obsessed with this from time to time.

+## And finally
+I am interested in continually iterating and fine-tuning these beliefs.
+Constructive feedback is always welcome.
+Likewise, if you see a discrepancy between this and my behaviour, please tell me.

+I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
+Without your guidance, I will not be able to improve as a manager.